cecton/git-tools/README.md

  *  `cargo git fork <new-branch> [<from-branch>]`

-    Create a new branch based on <from-branch> (current branch by default) and switch to it.
+    Create a new branch based on <from-branch> (origin/master by default) and switch to it.
 Also make an init commit to track the forking branch and commit it came from.